echkode/PhantomBrigadeMod_Fixes/README.md

 ## ActionUtility.OnMeleeImpact

 When collecting the damage stats for the weapon, the function uses the rounded property of `wpn_concussion` to round damage for `wpn_stagger`.

+## AddHardpointsFix.Run

+Prevent adding null hardpoints to layout.
+There is a hard limit to the generated layout pool capacity and if it is exceeded, the pool will return null.
+Other parts of the code aren't expecting generated hardpoints to be null.

 ## CIViewOverworldEvent.FadeOutEnd